Deviated Septum

 To improve the appearance of the nose, a rhinoplasty, or "nose job," is sometimes combined with septoplasty.
 Septorhinoplasty is the medical term for this treatment.
 Septoplasty and sinus surgery are two procedures that can be combined.

-Surgery to correct a deviated septum is normally done as an outpatient procedure under local or general anesthesia and takes one to one and a half hours, depending on the amount of work that needs to be done.
+Surgery to correct a deviated septum is normally done as an outpatient procedure under local or general anesthesia.
+It takes one to one and a half hours, depending on the amount of work that needs to be done.
 Three to four hours following surgery, you should be able to go home.

 The septum may be stabilized with internal splints or soft packing material as it heals.
 There should be minimal to no edema or bruising after surgery if a septoplasty is the only procedure performed.
 If a septorhinoplasty is performed, however, a week or two of swelling and bruising is to be expected.